Nec-tar-ine. It does conjure up in my mind the image of a potful of delicious nectar. Well, it sure is so. And so are the benefits of nectarines.

 2. Have Anti-Diabetic Properties

+Are nectarines good for diabetics?
 According to ScienceDaily, a leading online science website, nectarines contain bioactive compounds that help prevent obesity-related diabetes (10).
 The phenolic compounds in the fruit have anti-diabetic properties.

 We already discussed glycemic index (to what extent a particular food can elevate blood glucose levels).
 Raw nectarines have a glycemic index of 43, which is on the lower end.

 The nectarine fruit is also one of those carbs that raise blood sugar levels slowly (11).
 The phenolic compounds in nectarines not only help fight diabetes but also prevent heart disease by reducing the oxidation of bad cholesterol.